jafzaf/janus-go/README.md

 A Go language Websocket based package for controlling the Janus WebRTC gateway

-## TL;DR
+## Vision

-The main thrust of this package is to improve on reliability, stability, and trustworthiness of the original repository.
+I would like this library to be come:
+- trusted
+- stable
+- reliable

+For the purposes of controlling Janus in production environments.

-Please join me by providing feedback and Pull Requests
+Please join me by providing feedback and Pull Requests, praise, constructive criticism, whatever you like.

 ## Prinicpals guiding the effort to make this super trustworthy and stable